-Yara ShahidiZoey Johnson
+Yara Shahidias Zoey Johnson

-Shahidi began her career, alongside her mother, as a print model and commercial actress.
-Her first major film came when she was offered the opportunity to audition for the role of 'Olivia Danielson' in the Paramount film "Imagine That," opposite Eddie Murphy.
+Born in Minneapolis, Minnesota, Shahidi spent the early part of her childhood in the heart of Minneapolis, where she enjoyed annual visits to the state fair and assisting her grandfather with the family's Persian Rug shop.
+Her father is a successful cinematographer, and her mother, a well-acknowledged commercial actress.
+The young star actually received her start alongside her mother, appearing in several international commercial and print campaigns.
+Her first major film came when she was offered the opportunity to audition for the role of Olivia Danielson in the Paramount film Imagine That, opposite Eddie Murphy.
 She quickly took to the role of the creative and happy-go-lucky daughter to Murphy, bolstering her love of acting.

-Shahidi went on to appear in television series such as ABC's "In the Motherhood" with Cheryl Hines and Megan Mullally, CBS' "Cold Case," Disney's "Wizards of Waverly Place," FOX's "Lie to Me," and FOX's "The Finder," to name a few.
-Shahidi also maintains recurring roles on the hit ABC series "Scandal" as the 'young Olivia Pope' and as 'Maddie' on ABC Family's "The Fosters."
+Shahidi went on to appear in television series such as ABC's In the Motherhood, with Cheryl Hines and Megan Mullally, CBS's Cold Case, Disney's Wizards of Waverly Place, FOX's Lie to Me, and FOX's The Finder, to name a few.
+Shahidi also maintains recurring roles on the hit ABC series Scandal as the young Olivia Pope and as Maddie on ABC Family's The Fosters.

-Shahidi's film roles have been varied: Sony Pictures' "Unthinkable," as the daughter of Samuel L. Jackson, Columbia Pictures "Salt," opposite Angelina Jolie, Summit Entertainment's "Alex Cross," as the daughter of Tyler Perry, and the Weinstein Company film "Butter" where she starred opposite Jennifer Garner.
+Shahidi's extensive film roles include Sony Pictures' Unthinkable, as the daughter of Samuel L. Jackson; Columbia Pictures' Salt, opposite Angelina Jolie; Summit Entertainment's Alex Cross, as the daughter of Tyler Perry; and the Weinstein Company film Butter, where she starred opposite Jennifer Garner.